KondiU/Heartbeataria/README.md

 - [HenryChe](https://steamcommunity.com/profiles/76561199058845384) for providing most of the chinese sprites
 - [Uncle Badass](https://steamcommunity.com/id/unclebadass/) for providing some important missing sprites of Star Merchant NPC
 - [Oersted](https://steamcommunity.com/id/DSVaniaRomhacker/) for bringing an awesome idea of the new accessory
-- [abslb36](https://steamcommunity.com/profiles/76561199205407047) for translating the mod to Chinese
+- [abslb36](https://steamcommunity.com/profiles/76561199205407047) for localizing the mod to Chinese
-- [DruSamuel](https://steamcommunity.com/id/DruSamuel) for translating the mod to Russian
+- [DruSamuel](https://steamcommunity.com/id/DruSamuel) for localizing the mod to Russian

 ▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁